James Charles’ YouTube channel demonetized over allegations of sending explicit messages to minors

-(NEW YORK) -- YouTube beauty vlogger James Charles has lost the ability to make money off videos on the platform after underage fans accused him of sending them inappropriate messages.
+YouTube beauty vlogger James Charles has lost the ability to make money off of his videos on the website after underage fans accused last month of sending them inappropriate messages.

-The company confirmed to GMA that Charles violated its "creator responsibility policy" and has been removed from its YouTube Partner Program.
+The video service stated that Charles violated its "creator responsibility policy," in a statement to Business Insider, writing, "If we see that a creator's on- and/or off-platform behavior harms our users, community, employees or ecosystem, we may take action to protect the community."

-YouTube also shared a new video featuring Creator Liaison Matt Koval covering the creator responsibility policy and actions the company can take when it's violated.
+In addition, a prominent sponsor of Charles' also ended their lucrative collaboration on Friday.

-A prominent sponsor of Charles, Morphe, also ended their lucrative collaboration on Friday.
-The cosmetics company had helped him launch the best-selling James Charles x Morphe palette.
+Morphe, who helped launch the best-selling James Charles x Morphe palette, announced they have severed ties with him.

-"In light of the recent allegations against James Charles, Morphe and James have agreed to end our business relationship and wind down sales of the Morphe x James Charles product offering," the company said on Twitter.
+"In light of the recent allegations against James Charles, Morphe and James have agreed to end our business relationship and wind down sales of the Morphe x James Charles product offering," the company stated on Twitter.
+"It is and always has been Morphe's goal to create a positive, safe, and empowering space where all beauty lovers can freely share their artistry and passion for cosmetics, and Morphe is committed to furthering that goal."

-While Charles issued a statement about ending his working relationship with Morphe, he had not yet reacted publicly to his YouTube channel's demonetization.
+While Charles issued a statement about ending his working relationship with Morphe, he has not reacted to his YouTube channel's demonetization.

 He also claimed he would be seeking legal action "against those that have spread misinformation and/or created completely fake stories, as this has gone too far."